We Need to Measure Data Diversity in NLP -- Better and Broader: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the members of the NLP and Society Lab at Utrecht University for their feedback.
+We would like to thank the members of the NLP and Society Lab at Utrecht University and the anonymous reviewers for their feedback.
 This work is supported by the ERC Starting Grant DataDivers 101162980 and the Carlsberg Foundation under the \textit{Semper Ardens: Accelerate} programme (CF21-0454).
 We have used ChatGPT to improve the grammar and phrasing of some sentences in this paper.